 When two cars collide, the victims have the benefit of airbags, steel frames, and countless safety measures to protect them from harm.
-On the other hand, people who are struck while walking or cycling have no such protection, causing injuries to be much more severe.
-Pedestrians involved in vehicle accidents are usually sent to emergency room, suffer lengthy hospitalization, and are out of work for weeks or even months—all of which can be extremely costly.
+People who are struck while walking or cycling have no such protection, causing injuries to be much more severe.
+Pedestrians involved in vehicle accidents are usually sent to the emergency room, may have a lengthy hospitalization, and are out of work for weeks, or even months, all of which, can be extremely costly.

 The High Medical Costs of a Florida Pedestrian Accident